US STOCKS-Futures edge up after recent declines; data on tap

 By Ryan Vlastelica

-NEW YORK, March 12 U.S. stock index futures edged higher on Thursday, suggesting a partial rebound following recent declines, as investors looked ahead to data for indications of how soon the Federal Reserve is likely to raise interest rates.
+NEW YORK, March 12 U.S. stock index futures edged higher on Thursday, suggesting a partial rebound following a string of declines, as investors looked ahead to data for indications of how soon the Federal Reserve is likely to raise interest rates.

-Jobless claims are seen falling by 15,000 to 305,000 in the latest week.
+* Jobless claims are seen falling by 15,000 to 305,000 in the latest week.
 The report will be released at 8:30 a.m.
-EDT (1230 GMT), as will February retail sales, which are expected to show a rise of 0.3 percent.
-Investors are looking to see whether recent weakness in oil prices will translate to higher spending on other items by consumers as they save on gas.
+EDT (1230 GMT), as will February retail sales, where sales were seen up 0.3 percent.
+Investors are looking to see whether recent weakness in oil prices will translate to higher consumer spending as they spend less on gas.

-Lumber Liquidators jumped 13 percent in volatile premarket trading after the company, which is facing U.S. government investigations over claims of dangerous levels of a cancer-causing substance in its flooring products, stood by the safety its products and offered free indoor air-quality testing for qualifying consumers.

-Bank stocks were active in premarket trading following the Fed's review of their capital plans.
-Shares of Bank of America dipped 0.4 percent to $16.05 after the Fed approved its capital plans but directed the bank to address process weaknesses.
-Citigroup jumped 3.3 percent to $54.08.
+* Bank stocks were active in premarket trading following the Fed's review of their capital plans.
+Shares of Bank of America fell 1.2 percent to $15.91 after the Fed approved its capital plans but directed the bank to address process weaknesses.
+Citigroup jumped 3.1 percent to $53.95.

-JA Solar rose 3.4 percent in premarket after the company reported its results.
+* Shake Shack late Wednesday reported revenue growth of 51.5 percent, though it posted a quarterly loss due to an after-tax charge related to its initial public offering.

 * Indexes up: Dow 0.19 pct, S&P 0.31 pct, Nasdaq 0.58 pct (Adds details, changes comment, updates prices)